carpentries/instructor-development/roles/secretary.md

 - Join the mentoring committee, be present for February election

 ## Resources and Checklists

-Board repository is here: [https://github.com/swcarpentry/board/](https://github.com/swcarpentry/board/)

-Mentoring committee documents are located in [Carpentries organisation](https://github.com/carpentries) in its own [repository](/)
+Mentoring committee documents are located in their own [repository](/) within the [Carpentries organisation](https://github.com/carpentries).

 ### Submitting meeting minutes